-Stakeholder Objective Channel Timeframe (e.g. meetings/media/factsheets) (Before, during at completion) Primary industries and GISERA seen as trusted One on one and small select group During Dependant Sectors source of information by community engagement Rural Community / wider Demand for GISERA's Media, selected meetings Near and at public engagement is maintained as development progresses Completion To communicate project Fact sheets (including development of From objectives and key messages one at commencement of project which commencement of from the research. will explain in plain English the objective of the project - this will be updated project and with updates as they periodically as project progresses). come to hand.
+Stakeholder Objective Channel Timeframe (e.g. meetings/media/factsheets) (Before, during at completion) Primary industries and GISERA seen as trusted One on one and small select group During Dependant Sectors source of information by engagement community Rural Community / wider Demand for GISERA's Media, selected meetings Near and at public engagement is maintained as Completion development progresses To communicate project Fact sheets (including development of From objectives and key messages one at commencement of project which commencement of from the research. will explain in plain English the objective project and with of the project - this will be updated updates as they periodically as project progresses). come to hand.
 Project progress reported on GISERA website to ensure transparency for all stakeholders including regional communities.
 Periodically Participation in roadshows, community workshops and meetings and other engagements where appropriate.
 As required Government Advice provided to senior Knowledge transfer sessions and At Completion bureaucrats / ministers / through stakeholder workshops and policy makers meetings.